Home Bio Publications Contact Blogs csUnit

 Software Architect, Designer and Engineer at Hewlett-Packard.

-My second task was to be an architect and designer for a network support tool, which remotely collects information at the customer site and makes the information available to support engineers.
-The architecture and design has been patented in the software patent for "System, Method, and Computer Programm for Providing a Remote Support Service.", which I co-own.
+My second role was being an architect and designer for a network support tool, which remotely collects information at the customer site and makes the information available to support engineers.
+The architecture and design have been patented in the software patent for "System, Method, and Computer Programm for Providing a Remote Support Service.", which I co-own.

 Prior to that I was assigned to a project for a patient monitoring software in the medical department.
 My tasks included the introduction of object-oriented analysis, design, and implementation.
 I was responsible for the implementation of three modules of the system, among them a generic form generator and a module for handling all medication and treatment information.